deepfence/terraform-aws-cloud-scanner/examples/organizational-deploy-with-member-account-read-only-access-creation/README.md

-# Deepfence cloud scanner in AWS<br/>[ Example :: Organizational account setup ] - Deploy with member-account read-only access creation.
+# Deepfence Cloud Scanner in AWS<br/>[ Example :: Organizational account setup ] - Deploy with member-account read-only access creation.

-Deploy Deepfence cloud scanner for AWS in a Organizational setup.
+Deploy Deepfence cloud scanner for AWS in an Organizational setup.
 This approach involves deploying Deepfence cloud scanner in a single member account and creating a read only access role in all other member accounts for scanning.
 Jinja template, doit and bash script is used to automate creation of Terraform files for access creation in all member accounts. <br/>

 Setup is as follows-
 * In the **user-provided member account**